calebsmith/coinage/README.md

 libsdl-image1.2-dev
 libsdl-mixer1.2-dev
-libsdl-ttf2.0-0-dev
+libsdl-ttf2.0-dev
 libsdl1.2-dev

 The general idea is: sdl1.2, sdl-image, sdl-mixer, and sdl-ttf.

 I do hope to upgrade to SDL2 at some point.
+I might be able to provide a static build as well, so these packages aren't necessary anymore.

 Build
 ------